AppledJuice/til/_posts/2025-04-20-metametrics-mt.md

 It should run Bleu (quite fast) and followed by BLEURT(may take about some time, see below screenshot):
 ![run example_mt]({{ site.baseurl }}/assets/img/metametrics/run-mt-example.png)

+The authors haven't released the model weights publicly yet, they said that they're still refactoring their code.
+Hopefully they can release the model weights soon.